 The number of operations per sample is therefore:

-2 mult, 3 adds, 1 clipping, 3 right shifts, 1 left shift
+2 mult, 3 adds, 3 right shifts, 1 left shift, 1 clipping

+Note: as a reference, ALF requires 15 multiplications per sample, and CC-ALF 16 multiplications per sample (cf JVET-P1008).

 Simulation results

 The proposal is implemented in VTM12.0.
 The corresponding patch is attached to the contribution.
+The figure below illustrates the coding chain.
 Simulations have been performed for the AI, RA configurations as specified in the HDR CTCs (JVET-T2011).
-LB configuration has also been tested.
+LB and LD configuration have also been tested.
 In the simulations the piecewise linear functions are made of 16 segments.
+An CTI SEI is inserted for each IRAP.